 - Supporting the development and implementation of a range of social marketing campaigns.

-The Australian Government Department of Health and Ageing will undertake a strategic, whole of system review of the drug and alcohol prevention and treatment services sector.
-This will build on the National Drug Strategy 2010-15
+The Australian Government Department of Health commissioned a strategic, whole of system review of the drug and alcohol treatment services sector that was undertaken between July 2013 and July 2014.

 The review sought to clarify current Australian drug and alcohol treatment funding processes; current and future service needs; the gap between met and unmet demand; and planning and funding processes for the future.